A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Why visit in March?
 Dry and pleasant weather for a myriad of cultural and outdoor activities

-As well as enjoying some dazzlingly sunny days (perfect for trips to coastal hot spots like Ha Long Bay and Phú Quốc island), it’s also much less humid.
+The weather is generally dry and hot – perfect for trips to coastal hotspots like Ha Long Bay and Phú Quốc Island.
+It’s also much less humid.
 This makes exploring key cultural attractions like Hue’s imperial palaces or the Cu Chi Tunnels just outside Ho Chi Minh City much more comfortable.
-Cooler climes in Northern Vietnam additionally make it an ideal month for a guided hiking adventure in the lush rainforests around Sapa.

 Explore more great destinations